t-mullen/video-stream-merger/README.md

 If you have added the same MediaStream multiple times, all instances will be removed.

+### `merger.addMediaElement(id, mediaElement, opts)`

+A convenience function to merge a HTML5 MediaElement instead of a MediaStream.

+`id` is a string used to remove or update the index of the stream later.

+`mediaElement` is a **playing** HTML5 Audio or Video element.

+`opts` are identical to the opts for `addStream`.

+Streams from MediaElements can be removed via `merger.removeStream(id)`.

 ### `merger.updateIndex(mediaStream|id, newIndex)`

 Update the z-index (draw order) of an already added stream or data object.
 Identical to the `index` option.